imfatant/test/README.md

     Switch -B maps ArduPilot's "GPS" serial port (SERIAL3, default 57600) to the BBBlue's UART2 (the UART confusingly marked 'GPS' on the board itself).
 For example, I have a u-blox NEO-M8P connected to UART2.

     Switch -F maps one of ArduPilot's "Unnamed" serial ports (SERIAL5, default 57600) to the BBBlue's UART5.
-This is for a laser rangefinder.
+In my case, this is for a laser rangefinder.

     Other possibilities exist, namely: